A keen financial mind and an understanding of an organisations day-to-day business demands are key to the role of a corporate treasurer

 For further information, see the ACT's AMCT Diploma in Treasury.

 The ACT also offers the MCT Advanced Diploma in Treasury, Risk and Corporate Finance.
 This diploma is especially useful if you aspire to hold a senior position.
 It is pitched at an MBA level and is the UK's only professional qualification in treasury management.

 Keeping up to date with developments in accounting and treasury is an essential part of the job.
 The breadth of many corporate treasury roles and the demands of increasing legislation can make this challenging but gaining membership with somewhere like the ACT may help.

-Career development is very much the individual's own responsibility.
-Treasurers liaise with many departments in and outside their own companies, so there is potential to branch out into other financial areas.
+Career development is very much your own responsibility.
+Treasurers liaise with many departments in and outside of their own companies, so there is potential to branch out into other financial areas.

-There are a range of opportunities within all sorts of companies.
+There are a range of opportunities within a variety of companies.
 Look out for companies that are developing quickly, as they are likely to offer more long-term career development options.

 Specific challenges to career progression may lie in the nature of the company and its treasury department, as well as the particular needs of the company.

 There are not as many jobs in treasuries as there are in other areas of finance.
 If a department is small, opportunities to progress may be limited.
 It may be necessary to take a position in another company in order to progress or to increase knowledge and experience.
 This could require a move to another part of the country, so mobility and flexibility can be helpful.

 From more junior roles as a treasury assistant or analyst, treasury professionals may progress to more specialised roles, perhaps as treasury manager in: